Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ## Working Papers
 ---
-* A News Sentiment Index and its Asymmetric Effect on Market Liquidity for the Chinese Stock Market, with Wang Zhenxin, Gao Da, Wang Shaoping, ***Revised & Resubmitted***

 * Which Factor Model Performs the Best Across Different Chinese Stock Market Conditions, with Wang Shaoping, Feng Hao, ***Submitted***.

 ## Working in Progress
 ---
 * Digesting Anomalies Across Different Chinese Stock Market Conditions, with Wang Shaoping.

 * The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Tong Yu.
+[Paper](../Asset/Too_Connected_to_Fail.pdf)

 * The Ripple of Bubble Dynamics: From Influencing Factors of Sectoral Bubbles to Market-Wide Contagion in Chinese Stocks, with Feng Hao, Wang Shaoping.